Israel steps up air and ground attacks in Gaza and cuts off the territory’s communications

 Israeli military spokesman Rear Adm.
 Daniel Hagari said ground forces were “expanding their activity” Friday evening in Gaza and “acting with great force … to achieve the objectives of the war.”
 Israel says its strikes target Hamas fighters and infrastructure and that the militants operate from among civilians, putting them in danger.

 The Hamas media center reported heavy nighttime clashes with Israeli forces, including tanks, at several places by the border fence.
-The Israeli military did not comment on that.
+Asked about the report, the Israeli military reiterated early Saturday that it had been carrying out targeted raids and expanding strikes with the aim of “preparing the ground for future stages of the operation.”

 Israel has amassed hundreds of thousands of troops along the border ahead of an expected ground offensive.
 Earlier Friday the military said ground forces conducted their second hourslong incursion inside Gaza in as many days, striking dozens of militant targets over the past 24 hours.

-Note: This story has been updated to correct the name of the Hamas spokesman, Salama Maroof.